-In high school, when I wandered the aisles of the downtown library, a certain dread would hover over me.
+In high school, when I wandered the aisles of the downtown library, a certain dread would begin to hover.
 Reading had always been a favored pastime, but for some reason I could not shake the weight of the books.
 There were so many.
 It was all too much as James,and Melville loomed.
 But why?
 Was my paralysis steeped in my inability to see an individual book or did I feel a need to address every book simultaneously?
-Whatever the case, the books did not form a pool of knowledge but acted more like a frozen tidal wave.
+Whatever the case, the shelves did not form a pool of knowledge but acted more like a frozen tidal wave.
 Where would I start?
 How could I start?
 Was it best to flee?
-All I knew for sure: When it came to addressing stacks of fiction, I was not prepared.

 Obama said there were two bits of advice his predecessor gave him when he handed over the keys to the White House.
 George W. Bush said Obama would need to exercise and stay fit for the position would do its best to break him.
 Also he would need copious amounts of hand sanitizer for the hand shaking would never end.